Service

 Alexis With Dog

 This inspiring documentary is about women warriors in their most fierce and intimate battle to overcome visible and invisible wounds ... a must see!"
-Alfie Alvarado-Ramos, Deputy Director, WA State Dept of VA
+Alfie Alvarado-Ramos, Director, Washington State VA

 Download artwork (all zipped):